msuhail1997/Steering-Control-using-Imitation-Learning/README.md

 * Transfer Learning

 A comparitive study was done between these 5 models.
-Each model has a README.md file containing instructions in each branch.
+Each model has a README.md file containing instructions in each folder.

 model.py - model file
 train.py - training and validation code